JesseDarr/dARM/README.md

 Wiring is also facilitated by `T Tap Connectors`.
 These provide a T split at 90° and makes wiring much easier.
 You can find them in the BOM.
 Zip tie 2 of them bottom to bottom to handle both the positive and negative wires.

 Here is an overall power wiring diagram.
-> :bulb: **Note:**
-> Each line in the diagram represents both postive and negative wires, and each T represents a pair of `T Tap Connectors'.

 ```
          ┌──────────┐     ┌──────────┐   ┌──────────┐
          │ ODrive 1 ├──┬──┤ ODrive 2 │   │ ODrive 4 │